Abductions rise in east Ukraine as pro-Russian rebels brook no dissent

 Denis Hryshchuk and Pavel Yurov, two natives of eastern Ukraine, are also in detention in Slaviansk after stopping briefly in the city, relatives say.

-The mutilated bodies of three others, including Volodymyr Rybak, a town councillor from the nearby city of Horlivka, have been found in the nearby Torez River.
+The mutilated bodies of three others, including Volodymyr Rybak, a town councilor from the nearby city of Horlivka, have been found in the nearby Torez River.

 MISSING SON